 7 Tips for Fundraising Planning

-By understanding these success factors and making the efforts to achieve them, you are greatly reducing the chances of failure.
-In the end, this benefits not only the organisers but everyone in general, including and most importantly the cause and the participants of the activity.
+By understanding these success factors and making the effort to achieve them, you are greatly reducing the chances of failure.
+In the end, this benefits not only the organisers but everyone in general, including, most importantly, the cause and the participants of the activity.